Fact based stock research

 CONSOLIDATED RANK: GROWTH

-Last update of Growth Rank: 2-May-2024.
+Last update of Growth Rank: 24-Apr-2025.
 Stock analysis on growth metrics: The higher the rank, the higher the growth and returns of Toronto Dominion Bank.

 Safety Metrics in Detail

-ANALYSIS: With an Obermatt Safety Rank of 75 (better than 75% compared with alternatives) for 2024, the company Toronto Dominion Bank has safe financing practices, which means that their overall debt burden is low.
-This doesn't mean that the business of Toronto Dominion Bank is safe, it only means that the company is on the safer side regarding possible bankruptcy, assuming that public reporting is correct.
+ANALYSIS: With an Obermatt Safety Rank of 49 (better than 49% compared with alternatives), the company Toronto Dominion Bank has financing practices on the riskier side, which means that their overall debt burden is above the industry average.
+This doesn't mean that the business of Toronto Dominion Bank is also risky, it only means that the company is on the riskier side in respect to bankruptcy in case things turn sour, assuming that public reporting is correct.
 The Safety Rank is based on consolidating three financing indicators, with two out of three indicators above-average for Toronto Dominion Bank.
-Refinancing is at 95, meaning the portion of the debt that is about to be refinanced is below average.
-It has less debt in the refinancing stage than 95% of its competitors.
+Refinancing is at 60, meaning the portion of the debt that is about to be refinanced is below average.
+It has less debt in the refinancing stage than 60% of its competitors.
 Liquidity is also good at 78, meaning the company generates more profit to service its debt than 78% of its competitors.
 This indicates that the company is safer when it comes to debt service.
-However, Leverage is rather large at 10, which means the company has an above-average debt-to-equity ratio.
-It has more debt than 90% of its competitors. ...read more
+However, Leverage is rather large at 8, which means the company has an above-average debt-to-equity ratio.
+It has more debt than 92% of its competitors. ...read more

-RECOMMENDATION: With a consolidated Safety Rank of 75 (better than 75% compared with alternatives), Toronto Dominion Bank has a financing structure that is significantly safer than that of its competitors.
+RECOMMENDATION: With a consolidated Safety Rank of 49 (worse than 51% compared with alternatives), Toronto Dominion Bank has a financing structure that is riskier than that of its competitors.
 This is not bad if things go well.
 The higher debt level means better returns to shareholders if things go well.
 Many top-performing companies operate with higher debt levels, and Toronto Dominion Bank could be in that group.
 But if you expect the environment to turn rougher, the higher leverage could become a problem.
 The same is valid if you expect interest rates to rise.
 That could squeeze shareholder returns, which so far have benefitted from better conditions.
 In the long-term, investors may have a debt challenge with Toronto Dominion Bank and should also compare Obermatt’s Value, Growth, and Sentiment Ranks before making a decision. ...read more

 LEVERAGE